robfatland/mocean/README.md

-# mocean
+# The ***Mocean*** Python Bytes Team Project

+This is a project designed and built for a Middle School Python club.
+The objective is to learn as much about coding in Python as possible using an online game framework as our motivation.
+The main game is called **Mocean** and very little is known about it at this point... because the students have to design it.
+Here is what we know so far:

+* The game **Mocean** is played on an ocean planet somewhere
+* The game supports multiple players
+* There is a single Server on the Internet that knows who is where
+* Each player joins and plays using their own Client
+* Clients talk to the server using a protocol; which means *communication rules*.

+## Mocean and Steps

-There are two games: **steps** and **mocean**.
-They use the same *ip address*.
-Play a game by formatting a URL to include the ip address, port, route, key and value. (possibly more than one of the latter two, separated by the ampersand character).
-You can use a browser as the Client but the project concept is to use a Python Client.
+There are actually two games: **Steps** and **Mocean**.
+They use the same *ip address* and *port*.
+Play either game by formatting a URL to include the ip address, port, and route.
+These are required.
+Some *routes* require an additional key and value; or even multiple key-value pairs.
+These are of the form `key=value` and they are separated in the URL by ampersand characters `&`.

+You can use a browser as the Client, for example formatting you interactions by typing them in; but the important concept here is to write and use a Python Client to play.

-## Client for steps game
+## Client for the Steps game

 Start with `http://<ip>:8080/begin?message=<some_message>`.
 The route is `begin` and the key is `message`.
 Iterate based on responses.
 Upon solving this puzzle the User is directed to a new route.
 Change the route and do the next challenge.
 There are five of these.
-Here is example Client code.  ***Notice this fails without fixed up entries for ip address and port number!***
+Here is example Client code.  ***Notice you must fix the urlbase variable before this code will run!!***

 ```
 import requests, time